Stax Short Logo

 Factors to Consider When Choosing a Qualified Intermediary

-There are important factors to consider when choosing to engage a qualified intermediary.
+There are important factors to consider when choosing to engage a qualified 1031 exchange intermediary.
 Careful selection in this process would prevent any errors or complications in the 1031 property exchange transaction.
 Some of these factors are as follows:

 Expertise and Professionalism: 1031 exchanges are complex transactions with equally complex tax and accounting implications.
 You need a qualified intermediary with adequate level of experience to facilitate all kinds of like kind exchanges within the specific requirements that enable a transaction to qualify for tax deferment advantages.
 A good, qualified intermediary should keep all parties abreast of any important timelines or changes that may affect the property exchange.